RESEARCH SERVICES PROVIDED

 - Artifact and landmark photography

 - Training and education for schools and communities

 "Who is Buried in the First Burial Ground of Northborough, Massachusetts?

-“A Portrait of Antebellum America: Letters of the Holbrook Family”
+“A Portrait of Victorian America: Letters of the Holbrook Family”

-A collection of old family letters colorfully illustrate the life and times of both New England in the 1800's and the nation at large.
-Correspondence written by subsequent generations of the local family span from 1830 to 1875 and tell tales worthy of a delicious soap opera.
-Themes include the adventures of rail travel, private school culture, Victorian medicines, issues of slavery, dealing with infidelity, and the intricacies of being an independent-minded woman in a male-dominated society.
+A collection of old family letters colorfully illustrates the life and times of both New England and the nation in the 1800's.
+Correspondence written by two generations of the Grout/Holbrook families of Westborough and Northborough, Massachusetts span from 1830 to 1877 and tell tales worthy of a soap opera as they witness many firsts in American history.
+Themes include 19th century transportation, education, medicine and disease, slavery, infidelity, feminism in a male-dominated society.

 Visit the companion website, BFM Research: Genealogy Training and Education for additional information on how to get started on a family history.